Starwaster/DeadlyReentry/DeadlyReentry/Readme_DREC.txt

 ==========
 Changelog:
+v7.4.5
+* Fix flag exploding when switching to flag. (prevent flag from having ModuleAeroReentry added to it)
+* Add additional debug logging to FixMaxTemps().
+Status of parts that are skipped due to leaveTemp = true are logged.
+Parts that are adjusted are logged.
+* Adjusting RSS fallback config. (used when Real Solar System is installed but Realism Overhaul is not and RSSROConfig is not set.
+* Possible fix for explosion/burning sounds being too loud for distant objects.
+* Added additional case handling for #leaveTemp.
+* Removed toolbar from Main Menu

 v7.4.4
 * Adjusting RSS fallback config. (used when Real Solar System is installed but Realism Overhaul is not and RSSROConfig is not set.
 * Possible fix for explosion/burning sounds being too loud for distant objects.